Home

 Ibanez

 Ok, I admit, I love Ibanez effects.
-Or let's put it different, I love the Maxon design team which was behind many of their effects.
+Or let's put it different, I highly respect the Maxon design team which was behind many of their effects.
 These guys got up with some brilliant ideas.
+(And did some evident borrowing from MXR and EHX just as well.)
 Some of these, in various cosmetics, have been around for many years.
 The only problem is that Ibanez (or Hoshino) is definitely a sales company, resulting in various choices which were definitely not driven from a music perspective.
 One that comes to mind is the first series of Soundtanks in a metal (yes indeed) casing.
-More sturdy than the plastic and making them unique in styling.
+More sturdy* than the plastic and making them unique in styling.

 Ibanez/Maxon pedals are extremely "discovered" by vintage effect hunters making them not the choice to collect anymore.
 I've got a few niner's among which my beloved ST-9 (Dirt cheap as someone in a musicstore forgot to do his homework)(BTW, they must have read this as I never saw them made a similar error after this one).
 I didn't have any plans in getting this series into a "complete" status as that requires an OD-9 which are extremely hard to find.
 The fact that I did find one at a relatively "dirt cheap" changed this.
 No hurry.
 All that would be needed for this collection comes by pretty frequently.
 Prices are another thing.
 Especially pedals like the AF-9 are still more players than collectors and therefore usually make good prices as the audience in the bidding pool is larger.
 The same was the case for the AFL on which I was outbid (or better, outsniped) on multiple occasions before finally getting one.